 In summary both the 2001 General Plan and Plan Tucson emphasized infill development.
-In particular, Plan Tucson includes a Future Growth Scenario Map that features a set of building blocks."
+In particular, Plan Tucson includes a Future Growth Scenario Map that features a set of "building blocks."
 These building blocks are areas that provide opportunities for enhanced development to move toward a more connected, integrated pattern of land use.
 Existing neighborhoods, which are considered stable, are included in the building blocks in recognition of the role of neighborhoods as the foundational unit of the city.
-The Plan Tucson building blocks that are applicable to the Grant Road Improvement study area are show in Appendix Exhibit III.2, and the descriptions of each block are quoted below from Plan Tucson, pg.
+The Plan Tucson Building Blocks that are applicable to the Grant Road Improvement Study Area are shown in Appendix Exhibit 2, and the descriptions of each block are quoted below from Plan Tucson, pg.
 3.145.
-These building blocks, described below, are consistent with the Grant Road-Corridor Vision presented in Section IV of this document.

 - Mixed-Use Centers Building Block: Mixed-use centers combine a variety of housing options, retail, services, office, and public gathering places, located close to each other, providing occupants of the center and the residents and workers in the surrounding neighborhoods with local access to goods and services.
 Public transit, bicycles, and walking will get priority in these areas although cars will still play an important role.
 Existing examples in Tucson include Williams Centre, Gateway Centre, and the Bridges. - Mixed-Use Corridor Building Block: Mixed-use corridors provide a higher-intensity mix of jobs, services and housing along major streets.
 The businesses and residences within these corridors will be served by a mix of high-frequency transit options, as well as pedestrian and bicycle facilities. - Neighborhood Centers Building Block: Neighborhood centers feature a mix of small businesses surrounded by housing and accessed internally and from nearby neighborhoods by pedestrian and bike friendly streets and by transit. - Existing Neighborhoods Building Block: Existing neighborhoods are primarily developed and largely built-out residential neighborhoods and commercial districts in which minimal new development and redevelopment is expected in the next several decades.
-The goal is to maintain the character of these neighborhoods, while accommodating some new development and redevelopment and new services and amenities that contribute further to neighborhood stability.
+The goal is to maintain the character of these neighborhoods, while accommodating some new development and redevelopment and encouraging reinvestment and new services and amenities that contribute further to neighborhood stability.